reveurmichael/machine_learning/Readme.md

     - Give an estimated workload/contribution percentage of each team member (Mandatory)
 - If possible, make it fun.
 - If possible, make it fancy.
-- If applicable, include an ethics anylisis in your video.
+- If applicable, include an ethics analysis in your video.
-- If applicable, include an market anylisis in your video.
+- If applicable, include an market analysis in your video.
-- If applicable, include an ecology anylisis in your video.
+- If applicable, include an ecology analysis in your video.
 - And yes, your video should be in English.